 Projections of health care costs for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between the System and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2018, rolled forward to the measurement date of December 31, 2019.

-The actuarial valuation used the following key actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:
+The actuarial valuation used the following key actuarial assumptions and methods applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

 Key Methods and Assumptions Used in Valuation of Total OPEB Liability

-Actuarial Information
+Actuarial Information -

-Actuarial Valuation Date December 31, 2017
+Actuarial Valuation Date December 31, 2018

-Rolled-Forward Measurement Date December 31, 2018
+Rolled-Forward Measurement Date December 31, 2019

 Experience Study 5-Year Period Ended December 31, 2015

 Actuarial Cost Method Individual entry age normal

 Actuarial Assumptions

-Single Discount Rate 3.96%
+Single Discount Rate 3.16%

 Investment Rate of Return 6.00%

-Municipal Bond Rate 3.71%
+Municipal Bond Rate 2.75%

 Wage Inflation 3.25%

 Projected Salary Increases 3.25%-10.75% (includes wage inflation at 3.25%)

-Health Care Cost Trend Rate 10.0% initial, 3.25% ultimate in 2029
+Health Care Cost Trend Rate 10.5% initial, 3.50% ultimate in 2030

 Pre-retirement mortality rates are based on the RP-2014 Employees mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates are based on the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
+Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
+The base year for males and females was then established to be 2015 and 2010, respectively.
 Post-retirement mortality rates for disabled retirees are based on the RP-2014 Disabled mortality table for males and females, adjusted for mortality improvement back to the observation period base year of 2006.
 The base year for males and females was then established to be 2015 and 2010, respectively.
 Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to all of the above described tables.